 Is Your Business Trying to Do Too Much?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »In the downturn, many companies have scrambled to change what they do.
+Opinions expressed by Entrepreneur contributors are their own.In the downturn, many companies have scrambled to change what they do.
 They're quickly added products or services, introduced multiple new versions, marketed to many new audiences.

 So maybe it's time to ask -- are you in over your head?
 Unfocused?
 Are you simply doing too much?